alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 });
 ```

-An integer is parsed from the `LiveTextField`, it's square is computed
+An integer is parsed from the `LiveTextField`, its square is computed
 and displayed in a `Text` widget below the field.

 :::info